Robbie-Cook/legacy-personal-website/README.md

 having to modify the code, perhaps with Gatsby or Wordpress?

 ## Features to come
-* Make sure CI runs on a per-commit level

 * Work on issues

 * Potential for CMS integrated into gatsby?